ellcom/InterfaceBuilderLab/Interface Builder.md

 Interface Builder has been around since 1988, in 2008 a special iPhone version of Interface Builder was released to allow for the building iPhone interfaces.
 As of Xcode 4 Interface Builder became integrated into Xcode, before this Interface Builder had been its own application.

-Sometimes Interface Buildier will be refered to as IB.
-In some cases you may find Interface Builder files called .xib or .nib, this stands for NeXT interterface builder dating back to the NeXTSTEP company Steve Jobs created after leaving Apple.
+Sometimes Interface Builder will be refered to as IB.
+In some cases you may find Interface Builder files called .xib or .nib, this stands for NeXT interface builder dating back to the NeXTSTEP company Steve Jobs created after leaving Apple.

 Interface Builder had been used by Tim Berners-Lee to create the WorldWideWeb Browser back in 1990.